Read our guide to the best golf hybrid clubs. Find your perfect club and transform your scoring

 Additionally, through the corrective technologies of Twist Face and Speed Pocket, golfers will be able to enjoy explosive ball speeds even on off-centre strikes.

-We liked it so much that it also features in our most forgiving hybrids guide.
+In fact, we liked this club so much that it also features in our most forgiving hybrids guide.

 Ping G425 Hybrid